 The GRI is developed and validated in compliance with the Equal Employment Opportunity Commission (EEOC) Guidelines, as well as the professional standards established by the American Psychological Association (APA) and the Society of Industrial & Organizational Psychology (SIOP).

 Growth Resources is dedicated to ensuring that the GRI profiles are free of bias, work-related, valid, and reliable.
-Upon request we provide free, on-demand, criterion-related job validity studies to our clients, which can cover multiple jobs, industries and countries.
+Upon request we provide on-demand, criterion-related job validity studies to our clients, which can cover multiple jobs, industries and countries.